docustack-ai/credstack-public-web/src/app/legal/terms/terms.md

 For your convenience, your monthly and yearly subscriptions will auto-renew until you cancel the service.
 Every time before your subscription auto-renews, we will send a mail specifying the amount that will be charged to your credit card.
 Similarly, after each renewal we will send you a receipt via e-mail specifying the amount that has been deducted together with the next renewal date and the next renewal amount.

 **Exception to our Refund Policy**
-There will be strictly no refund (FULL OR PRO-RATED) in cases where your account is terminated or suspended or blocked by DocuStack for activities that are in violation of our Terms of Service including, but not limited to phishing, impersonation, fraud, and violation of any applicable laws.
+There will be strictly no refund (FULL OR PRO-RATED) in cases where your account is terminated or suspended or blocked by credstack for activities that are in violation of our Terms of Service including, but not limited to phishing, impersonation, fraud, and violation of any applicable laws.

 ## Contact Us
 If you have any questions, please contact us at [contact@docustack.ai](mailto:contact@docustack.ai)